Green-Software-Foundation/if-unofficial-plugins/src/lib/boavizta/README.md

 # Boavizta

+> **Note**
-**Please note** Boavizta is an unofficial model, not part of the IF standard library.
+> Boavizta is a community model, not part of the IF standard library.
 This means the IF core team are not closely monitoring these models to keep them up to date.
 You should do your own research before implementing them!

 [Boavizta](https://boavizta.org/) is an environmental impact calculator that exposes an API we use in IEF to retrieve energy and embodied carbon estimates.